rrrudolph/defillama-scraper/README.md

 Doing data cleaning like that within a spider seems out of place, however I couldn't find a better place to do it in Scrapy's middlewares.
 And since it's specifically for URL generation it's probably fine.

 The json data that get's returned is then parsed using Scrapy’s ItemLoader.
 Admittedly, there wasn't a real need for ItemLoader in this case.
-But I hadn't used it before and wanted to check it out.
-It did help me learn more about the feature, even if didn't implement much of it.
+It's a nice feature though and I wanted to include it just to learn more about it - which I did.

 ![image](https://user-images.githubusercontent.com/62268115/159249723-129f40bf-eb03-4302-b046-0d2abd974447.png)